Relationships: The Challenge of DisengagingBy Dr. Margaret Paul

 - Sit with the feelings, keeping them company for a few minutes, the way you would with a child who is hurting.

-- Once your Inner Child feels heard and comforted, consciously release the feelings to God, asking for them to be replaced with love and peace.
+- Once your Inner child feels heard and comforted, consciously release the feelings to spirit, asking for them to be replaced with love, peace, and acceptance.

 The whole process usually takes less than 10 minutes.
-While feelings of loneliness, heartache and helplessness over others were completely unmanageable as children, now they are easy to manage when you know how - and when you have a loving Adult who wants to take responsibility for your feelings.
+While feelings of loneliness, heartache and helplessness over others were completely unmanageable as children, now they are easy to manage when you know how - and when choose to operate as loving adult, wanting to take responsibility for your feelings.

 Once you learn to manage your feelings of loneliness and helplessness over others, and once you accept your total lack of control over others feelings, thoughts and actions, you will find that you can easily disengage with love.